How to Install Sublime Merge on Ubuntu 22.04 or 20.04

 Here, sudo apt update updates the package lists for upgrades for packages that need upgrading, while sudo apt upgrade installs the newest versions of all packages currently installed on your system.

-Step 2: Installation of Initial Packages for Sublime Merge on Ubuntu
+Installation of Initial Packages for Sublime Merge

 Sublime Merge requires specific dependencies for proper functioning.
 While most of these dependencies are likely already present on your Ubuntu system, confirming their presence is essential.
 The following command will ensure that these packages, software-properties-common, apt-transport-https, curl, and ca-certificates, are installed: